-In the case of an audit firm rated as "unsatisfactory and in need of immediate remediation (overall rating 4)," we collect a report at the time of the notification of inspection results and encourage the firm to promptly make improvements (for more details, see "5.
-Collection of Reports" (page 32).
-In the case of an audit firm rated as "extremely unsatisfactory (overall rating: 5)," we make recommendations concerning administrative actions and other measures to the Commissioner of the FSA.
+In the case of an audit firm rated as "unsatisfactory and in need of immediate remediation (overall rating 4)," the CPAAOB collects a report at the time of the notification of inspection results and encourages the firm to promptly make improvements (for more details, see "5.
+Collection of Reports" (page 34).
+In the case of an audit firm rated as "extremely unsatisfactory (overall rating: 5)," the CPAAOB make recommendations concerning administrative actions and other measures to the Commissioner of the FSA.